ArduPilot/ardupilot_wiki/dev/source/docs/making-a-mavlink-wifi-bridge-using-the-raspberry-pi.rst

 The hostapd version installed by apt-get does not fully support the WiFi dongle we are using so we need to update it to a later version.

-To get the new version of hostapd for the Adafruit Dongle type the following command:
+To get the later version of hostapd for the Adafruit Dongle type the following command:

 ::

     wget http://adafruit-download.s3.amazonaws.com/adafruit_hostapd_14128.zip

-To get the new version of hostapd for the Edimax 7811 Dongle type the following command:
+To get the later version of hostapd for the Edimax 7811 Dongle type the following command:

 ::